dosanity/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.69      0.63      0.81      0.66      0.44     17205
 ```

 The SMOTE Oversampling model accurately predicts credit risk 66.2% of the time.
 Additionally, the precision of the model for high risk is 0.01 and low risk is 1.00.
-In other words, when it predicts that a client is high risk, it is correct 1% and when it predicts that a client is low risk, it is correct 100% of the time.
+In other words, when it predicts that a client is high risk, it is correct 1% of the time and when it predicts that a client is low risk, it is correct 100% of the time.
 The recall in our model 0.63 for high risk and 0.69 for low risk.
 This means that it correctly identifies 63% of all high risk and 69% for all low risk.

 #### Cluster Centroids (Undersampling)